+3.1 General

-- 3.1 General - 3.1.1 The procedure for each race will be announced at the mandatory drivers' meeting(s.)
-All racers must adhere to this procedure. - 3.1.2 All APBA Offshore regular season races shall consist of one (1) full distance race or two (2) separate heat races for each class.
-Classes may be combined in races to achieve spectator appeal in the event of low boat counts, etc. Qualification heats may be used in cases where a particular class fleet is too large. - 3.1.3 When the heat race format is used, the total combined distance of the two heats for each class shall not exceed the total full distance races for said class as specified in these rules except as noted, any changes/repairs may be made to the boat, engine(s), drive(s), or propeller(s) between heats.
-No adding of fuel and no addition or removal of weight between heats.
+- 3.1.1 The procedure for each race will be announced at the mandatory drivers' meeting(s.)
+All racers must adhere to this procedure. - 3.1.2 All APBA Offshore regular season races shall consist of one (1) full distance race for each class.
+Classes may be combined in races to achieve spectator appeal in the event of low boat counts, etc. Qualification heats may be used in cases where a particular class fleet is too large. - 3.1.3 When the heat race format is used, except as noted, any changes/repairs may be made to the boat, engine(s), drive(s), or propeller(s) between heats.
 Riding crew may not be changed between heats.
-Boats must return to and remain at the wet pit docks and may not be craned out of the water between heats unless they have specific permission from the APBA inspectors. - 3.1.4 Heat Races shall not be delayed for a competitor that is not ready when their second heat race is called. - 3.1.5 All boats in weight-regulated classes must report to the crane immediately upon completion of the race.
+Boats must return to and remain at the wet pit docks and may not be craned out of the water between heats unless they have specific permission from the APBA inspectors. - 3.1.4 Races shall not be delayed for a competitor that is not ready when their race is called. - 3.1.5 All boats in weight-regulated classes must report to the crane immediately upon completion of the race.
 No private cranes or scales will be utilized for official weighing.
-The APBA Offshore scale(s) is/are the only official scale(s) and as such may not be protested.

-- 3.1.6 Radio or cell phone communications between aircraft or shore crews are permitted as long as information received by the race boat does not give an unfair competitive advantage or contain unsportsmanlike comments. - 3.2 Flags All official support boats, pace boats, rescue boats, turn boats must carry at least red and yellow flags. - 3.2.1 Size All signal flags shall be a minimum of two feet by three feet. - 3.2.2 Direction No flags may be displayed without a direct instruction from race control. - 3.2.3 Purpose Flags are used to give specific instructions to contestants and shall be designated as follows: - a.
+The APBA Offshore scale(s) is/are the only official scale(s) and as such may not be protested. - 3.1.6 Underweight Penalty: All boats under weight at the end of the race will receive last place points. - 3.1.7 Radio or cell phone communications between aircraft or shore crews are permitted as long as information received by the race boat does not give an unfair competitive advantage or contain unsportsmanlike comments. - 3.2 Flags All official support boats, pace boats, rescue boats, turn boats must carry at least red and yellow flags. - 3.2.1 Size All signal flags shall be a minimum of two feet by three feet. - 3.2.2 Direction No flags may be displayed without a direct instruction from race control.

+- 3.2.3 Purpose Flags are used to give specific instructions to contestants and shall be designated as follows: - a.
 RED Emergency Stops the race.
 If used at the start of a race, monitor channel 78A for restart instructions.
 Any other time return to the milling area at a safe and prudent speed via rules of the road.
 Red flares or lights may be in conjunction with red flags. - b.
 SINGLE YELLOW Caution.
 Also used to bring the fleet from the wet pits to the milling area and during the actual pacing of the start.
 May be displayed at any checkpoint or flown by rescue/patrol craft during a race to indicate an accident or hazardous situation on the course. - c.
 ORANGE (OPTIONAL DEPENDS ON STARTING METHOD) Denotes that orange smoke has been lit and there are 3 minutes or less until the start of the race. - d.
 GREEN- Starts the race.
 When the pace boat displays the green flag, the race has officially started. - e.
 CHECKERED Finish of race.
 Return to pits at a safe and prudent speed via rules of the road.